miladashrafi/Apex.RuleGrid/readme.md

 ---

-This README file provides a comprehensive overview of the RuleEngine project, including its features, technologies used, project structure, and instructions for getting started.
+This README file provides a comprehensive overview of the RuleGrid project, including its features, technologies used, project structure, and instructions for getting started.